niraj8/niraj8/now.md

 I recently finished reading **Make Time**, which made me understand among other things, the importance of using and maintaining a Calendar.

 Thinking about reading only fiction books for this month.
-Started reading **Station Eleven** by Emily St. John Mandel.
+Still reading **Station Eleven** by Emily St. John Mandel.

 ## Tech and Career

 On the career front, I was working as a DevOps Consultant for a startup.
 Right now, I am learning more about containerization & go.

-Also, on the lookout for open-source projects in this space where I can contribute and learn more.

-## Of Cats and Kittens

-My cat gave birth to 3 kittens.
-We have been taking care of them for the past 2 months.
-Now, we are looking for people interested in adopting them.
-If you are interested in adopting a kitten in Pune/Mumbai, please reach out to me by email.
+If you are looking for some help with DevOps practises for your org or team, feel free to reach out to me(email and socials in the footer)